-Timer 1 is a versatile 16-bit timer that can operate in one of three modes:
+Timer 1 is a versatile 16-bit timer that can operate in one of four modes:

-- Pulse Width Modulation (PWM) mode, which generates pulses of a specified width and duty cycle - External Event Counter mode, which counts occurrences of an external event - Standard Input Capture mode, which measures the elapsed time between occurrences of external events
+- Pulse Width Modulation (PWM) mode, which generates pulses of a specified width and duty cycle - External Event Counter mode, which counts occurrences of an external event - Standard Input Capture mode, which measures the elapsed time between occurrences of external events - Difference Input Capture mode, which automatically measures the difference between edges

 Timer 1 contains a 16-bit timer/counter register (TMR1), a 16-bit auto-reload/capture register (T1RA), and an 8-bit control register (T1CNTRL).
 All register are memory-mapped for simple access through the core with both the 16-bit registers organized as a pair of 8-bit register bytes {TMR1HI, TMR1LO} and {T1RAHI, T1RALO}.
 Depending on the operating mode, the timer contains an external input or output (T1) that is multiplexed with the I/O pin G2.
-By default, the TMR1 is reset to 0xFFFF, T1RA is reset to 0x0000, and T1CNTRL is reset to 0x00.
+By 12 and 13.